Confluence dark mode: what you need to know

 ⚡️Pro Tip: If you need a more consistent and scalable way to organise content, Numbered Headings can help.
 This feature automatically numbers your page headings, giving users extra guidance to navigate the page.

-2. Highlight important content with tables and info panels
+2. Highlight important content with Table and Panel macros

-The Table and Info Panel already have Atlassian Design tokens applied, meaning they'll automatically look great in both Light and Dark Themes.
+The Table and Info Panel already have Atlassian Design tokens applied, which means they’re designed to look great in both Light and Dark Themes.
 Even better, these Confluence macros are extremely easy to set up!

 The Table macro lets you add coloured backgrounds and extra separation between your title and supporting text.
 The coloured header row is great for emphasising page summaries or highlights.

 Experiment with colour combinations to see what stands out best.
-I recommend using a darker tone background colour and a lighter text colour for Confluence dark mode.
+For Confluence’s Dark Theme, it’s a good idea to use a darker tone background colour and a lighter text colour.
 These colours will reverse when using light mode.

 A coloured background helps titles stand out on light and dark Confluence themes

 Another way to highlight Confluence text is with the Panel macro.
 You can even add an emoji to draw the reader's attention.
-The panel macro comes in presets including info, success, warning, and more, but you can mix and match colours and icons to customise it how you want.
+The Panel macro comes in presets including Info, Success, and Warning, but you can mix and match colours and icons to customise it how you want.

 The Panel macro is a great way to highlight content for all screens